Vivek-04022001/documentation/plone.app.dexterity/behaviors/providing-marker-interfaces.md

 -   We define and register an adapter from this marker to `ILocalRoles` from `borg.localrole`.
 -   Similarly, we register a multi-adapter to `IIndexer`, as provided by `plone.indexer`.

-Although this behavior provides a lot of functionality, it is no more difficult for integrators to use than any other.
+Although this behavior provides a lot of functionality, it's no more difficult for integrators to use than any other.
 They would list the behavior interface (`iz.behaviors.reviewers.IReviewers` in this case) in the FTI, and all this functionality comes to life.
 This is the true power of behaviors.
 Developers can bundle up complex functionality into reusable behaviors, which can then be enabled on a per-type basis by integrators or the same developers in lazier moments.